KatrooXp/cloud-and-devops-lab/Linux/README.md

     curl -s https://ipinfo.io/ip

 ## Task37
-Отримати всі ip-адреси з текстового файлу
+Get all ip addresses from a text file

 **Solution:**

     grep -oE '\b([0-9]{1,3}\.){3}[0-9]{1,3}\b' filename.txt

 ## Task38
-Знайти всі активні хости в: - заданій мережі,  - списку IP (hosts-server.txt) використовуючи/не використовуючи nMAP;
+Find all active hosts in: - given network, - IP list (hosts-server.txt) using/not using nMAP;

 Commands:
 1. nmap: -sn serforms a ping scan (ICMP echo request) to determine host availability, -iL specifies that the input for scanning should be read from a file